Physical activity during the pandemic for older adults

 Keep Moving Suffolk

-At Active Suffok we are proud be backing the Keep Moving Suffolk campaign, bringing Sport Enland's #StayInWorkOut message to you.
+At Active Suffolk we are proud be backing the Keep Moving Suffolk campaign, bringing Sport England's #StayInWorkOut message to you.

-The aim of these messages is to encourage everyone to share what they are doing to remain active whilst at home.
-We are continuing to share what our team are up to as part of this campaign and we would love to see what you have been doing to move more whilst at home.
-Share your photos and videos on Facebook, Twitter or Instagram, tag Active Suffolk and use the hashtags #KeepMovingSuffolk and #StayInWorkOut
+We would love to see what you have been doing to move more whilst at home.
+If you are on social media share your photos and videos on Facebook, Twitter or Instagram, tag Active Suffolk and use the hashtags #KeepMovingSuffolk and #StayInWorkOut

-For more free physical activity options provied by local instructors and national organisations check out www.keepmovingsuffolk.com
+For more free physical activity options provided by local instructors and national organisations check out www.keepmovingsuffolk.com

 WheelPower is the National charity for wheelchair sport.
 Whether you are in a wheelchair, have restricted mobility or feel less able, their seated yoga and resistance band sessions are perfect for supporting you to be active at home.